 One of my favorite things about set collecting is grabbing a bunch of cards early on and get off to a good start.
 I’ll make exceptions for good deals on expensive cards (one of the set building tips I mentioned here) but I often will buy up a bunch of commons first and work my way towards the pricier stuff.
 That allows me to make good progress and have a bunch of cards to enjoy at the same time.

-After that, there are a bunch of cards that are difficult to find much below $15.
+After that, there are a bunch of cards that are difficult to find much below $25, even in lesser condition.
 These are the lesser Hall of Famers and the higher number cards.
 Like many sets, you can expect to pay more for the high number commons in this set than the low number ones.
-But I still was able to find many of those in the $10-$12 range.

 In addition to those, there are some Hall of Famers like Mel Ott, Jimmie Foxx, Lefty Gomez, Hank Greenberg, and others that will certainly cost more than that.
 Greenberg and Foxx are typically starters at around $100 each in low-grade.
 But the reason this set is affordable is because of its small size.
 Even shelling out some more money for the bigger names isn’t the end of the world.

-Pee Wee Reese is on a tier below those guys but his card will cost you more than most in the set because it happens to be his rookie.
-But even Reese’s card can be bought in lower grade for around $100 — sometimes a little more, sometimes a little less.
+Pee Wee Reese’s card doesn’t come cheap because it happens to be his rookie.
+Reese’s card can be bought in lower grade starting around $300 these days.
 But DiMaggio and Williams are the two big fish here.
-In lower grade, Williams will usually start around $175-$200 and DiMaggio is around twice as much since it’s a high number card.
+In lower grade, Williams will usually start around $400 and DiMaggio is around twice as much since it’s a high number card.

 Prices for those final three cards have really pushed the value of this set up.
 But the rest of it can be built at reasonable prices.